sevenval/flat-docs/cookbook/test-backend.md

   </backend-flow>
 ```

-This test will fail, if we don't pass the `count` parameter as expected.
+This test will fail if we don't pass the `count` parameter as expected.

 For this assertion we have made use of the [pre-defined variable `$request`](/reference/variables.md#predefined-variables).
 You can use `$body` to inspect the upstream request body.
 These variables are overridden in backend flows and restored afterwards.
 All other global variables are shared between flow, backend flow and test flow!
 This allows for dynamic backend mocks and more assertion possibilities.